 A word of caution: don’t add facts just to add them.
 Make sure they advance your train of thought.

 Anyone can write a five hundred word blog post about a broad topic.
 Few people can write a 3,000+ word article about a narrow topic.
 Don’t confuse length for authority.
 Filler content exists.
-Instead, look at the quality of content you’re producing.
+Instead, look at the quality of the content you’re producing.

 Authority is a term we throw around a lot.
 It’s what everyone wants.
 The problem is most people don’t put in the work.
 It takes effort to be recognized as an authority.
 These tips will help you get there faster.